Stroke is America's no. 4 killer and a leading cause of severe, long-term disability.

 About 13% of strokes are hemorrhagic strokes, which occur when a blood vessel ruptures in or near the brain.
 When a blood vessel ruptures, it can bleed into the deep tissue in the brain or in the space between the brain and the skull.

-High blood pressure damages the arteries and can create weak places that rupture easily or thin spots that fill up with blood and balloon out from the artery wall.
+High blood pressure damages the arteries and can create weak places that rupture easily or thin spots that fill up with blood and balloon out from the artery wall (called an aneurysm).
 Chronic HBP or aging blood vessels are the main causes of this type of stroke.
 View a detailed animation of hemorrhagic stroke.

 Learn the warning signs of stroke.